About the author

 Employer of record services manage independent contractors as well as full and part time employees, so no matter how your workers are classified, an EOR can help you fulfill your employer’s responsibilities to employees (how the employer on record processes payroll does differ depending on the worker’s classification).

-In short, employer of record services provide a cost-effective way to help outsource payroll and benefit compliance, saving you time and money.
+In short, EOR services provide a cost-effective way to help outsource payroll and benefit compliance, saving you time and money.

 EOR vs PEO?